BB-ML: Basic Block Performance Prediction using Machine Learning Techniques: Background

 \subsection{Basic Blocks}

-A Basic Block (BB) represents a straight code sequence with no branches.
-In other words, a BB is a piece of code that has a single entry and a single exit point with no branches.
-In a control flow graph (CFG) of a program, if a program execution enters a basic block, all the instructions in that basic block execute until a branch instruction is encountered.
-Generally, the compiler breaks down the program into multiple basic blocks during the analysis process.
+A basic block represents a straight code sequence with no branches.
+In other words, a BB is a linear code sequence with a single entry and a single exit point with no branches in between.
+In a program Control Flow Graph (CFG), if a program execution enters a BB, all the instructions in that BB execute until a branch instruction is encountered.
+Generally, the compiler breaks down the program into multiple BBs during analysis.